Nottingham Arts Theatre

 Nottingham Arts Theatre is a theatre on George Street in Nottingham, England.
 Formerly known as the Co-op Arts Theatre, it is located in the former George Street Particular Baptist Church building.

 It has a seating capacity of 274 in the Auditorium and a newer, 50-seat studio theatre.

-It is operated by an educational charity.
+It is operated by an educational charity and has a very active youth theatre company which stages multiple productions and showcases each year.
+In 2024 it also formed a youth choir.

 It has seen a few notable entertainers on its stage, such as some of the members of Nottingham-based band Dog Is Dead.
 The theatre premiered the stage version of Alan Sillitoe's novel Saturday Night and Sunday Morning.
-It also stages a pantomime and a youth theatre production annually.
+It also stages a pantomime annually.

-As an educational charity, Nottingham Arts Theatre takes pride in providing opportunities for young people, primarily through its youth theatre group.
-The Youth Theatre Group is dedicated to creating an environment for young people to grow, learn and be creative through workshops and performances.
-Another, newer tradition is the summer 'Show in a Week' where minors (often from the youth theatre) come and stage a one-night show after a week's rehearsal.

 Productions

 In recent years it has put on shows such as: